travaux-com/VariantRetriever/README.md

 </p>
 <br>

 VariantRetriever is a minimalist package for feature flagging.
-It's fast, database free and it ensures you to always retrieve the same variant for your identifiable ressource.
+It's fast, database free and idempotent library to choose over a set of variants.

 ## Getting Started

 First of all, you need to define an Experiment with a name and it variants.
 Variant requires 2 arguments, a name and a rollout percentage (50% by default).
-Then create a variant retriever with this experiment and variants, and ask it to retrieve a variant for a ressource (in the following code, it's for a user uuid).
+Then create a variant retriever with this experiment and variants, and ask it to retrieve a variant for a resource (in the following code, it's for a user uuid).

 ```php